FiveTechSoft/Harbour_GPT4All/README.md

 It seems as there is a max 2048 tokens limit for the input (we have not checked it yet), and you can use data from your DBFs, SQL, emails, etc. and provide such info the free AI, running locally, without having to use internet and free of use with no cost.

+In case that you modify the source code for improving it, testing, etc. if your computer turns very slow, do this from a cmd window:

+taskkill /f /im gpt4all-lora-quantized-win64.exe